Pizza! One of my old favorites that I still missed after giving up cheese.

 - I don’t layer on vegan cheese as heavily as I would regular cheese.
 I just add enough to give the pizza juicy flavor and to hold the rest of the toppings together.
 I use a fork to crumble off the block of “cheese” and to achieve a fancy artisan effect.

-And there you have it!
-A quick and easy pizza crust.
-If I’m making it for myself, I usually refrigerate the second doughball to be used a couple days later.
-This homemade pizza is my new favorite, which is convenient because I’m now able to make it whenever I want. 😊
+And there you have it—a quick and easy pizza crust.
+If I’m making it for myself, I usually refrigerate the second dough ball for later.
+This homemade pizza is my new favorite, and now it’s for everyone to share!